learning-zone/react-basics/README.md

 **Arrows prevent `this` bugs**

-Arrow functions don not redefine the value of `this` within their function body.
+Arrow functions do not redefine the value of `this` within their function body.
 This makes it a lot easier to predict their behavior when passed as callbacks, and prevents bugs caused by use of this within callbacks.
 Using inline arrow functions in function components is a good way to achieve some decoupling.

 **Example:**